 “I won’t get caught”

-No doubt policing this type of thing is extremely difficult and the majority of illegal workers are not caught.
+No doubt policing this type of thing is extremely difficult and the majority of illegal remote workers are not caught.
 As a digital nomad your chances are even better as you are out of the public eye and most of the time not engaged with individuals or businesses in the country.